William Beckmann

 William Beckmann (born 22 June 1995) is an American country music singer-songwriter and musician from Del Rio, Texas.
 Having gained popularity touring in the regional Texas music scene and self-releasing three extended plays, Beckmann signed with Warner Music Nashville and subsequently released his major label debut, Whiskey Lies & Alibis, on June 20, 2025.
 His music is a fusion of neotraditional country, with influences of red dirt, tejano, New Mexico music, and traditional pop, with critics noting his signature crooner-style baritone voice.
-Beckmann has toured with Parker McCollum, Randy Rogers Band, Charley Crockett, Radney Foster, Flatland Cavalry, Midland, and Hank Williams Jr.
+Beckmann has toured with Parker McCollum, Randy Rogers Band, Charley Crockett, Radney Foster, Flatland Cavalry, Midland, Hank Williams Jr., George Strait, and Kacey Musgraves.

 Early life

-Beckmann was born in Del Rio, Texas, a town on the border between Texas and Mexico and spent time on both sides of the border while growing up on his parent's cattle ranch.
+Beckmann was born in Del Rio, Texas, a town on the border between Texas and Mexico and spent time on both sides of the border while growing up on his parents' cattle ranch.
 His grandparents are from Chihuahua, Mexico, and he is bilingual, speaking and singing in both English and Spanish.
 He described himself as being raised on classic country music as well as the mariachi and Norteño sounds of northern Mexico.
 Beckmann learned to play piano, guitar, and harmonica as a child and performed in a classic rock cover band as a teenager.